We are now closed to new complaint registrations.

 Is there a cost for the mediation?

-How is the mediator appointed?
+How was the mediator appointed?

 • finalising the mediation agreement, submitting it for review by the parties and ensuring its signature prior to the mediation